IKIM-Essen/RiboSnake/README.md

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and, if available, its DOI (see above).

+## Requirements

+Compatible Snakemake Versions: 7.32 and 8.0 with changes (see Step 4) The pipeline has been tested on a linux system with Ubuntu 20.04.
+To run without problems, 50 GB of free storage would be recommended for the example presented here.

 ### Step 1: Obtain a copy of this workflow

 If you want to use the workflow, please obtain a copy of it by either: